Traditional or tarted up? No matter how you like it, there's a perfect pineapple tart in Singapore for you.

 Pineapple Tarts Singapore, available online

-This new artisanal bakery has rolled out four pineapple tart creations for Chinese New Year.
+This artisanal bakery has rolled out new pineapple tart creations for Chinese New Year.
 Ring in the festive season with the original that’s melt-in-the-mouth, tangy and sweet.
-Alternatively, try the osmanthus or hojicha versions.
+Alternatively, try the osmanthus version for a unique flavour experience.
 Feeling adventurous?
-Go for the mixed herbs rendition which consists of basil, fennel, oregano and thyme in the tart base.
+Remember to pick up some bobo chacha or almond hazelnut cookies to add to your snack table!
+We’re eyeing the German cookies made with grade A Uji matcha.

 La Levain, available online

 Nicknamed “golf balls”, the pineapple tarts from Le Cafe are round, large and oh-so-tasty.
-The crust may be a little thin, but the store makes up for it by being super generous with the pineapple jam filling.
+The crust may be a little thin, but not to worry.
+The store makes up for it by being super generous with the pineapple jam filling.

 Le Cafe Confectionery & Pastry, multiple locations including Mackenzie Road and Cambridge Road